Salt Efflorescence & its Effects on Damp Meters

 Similar, Yet Different | Rising Damp

-Salt graphic Salt efflorescence and rising damp are two common forms of moisture damage that can occur in buildings.
+Efflorescence and rising damp are two common forms of moisture damage that can occur in buildings.
 Closely related, they have a near identical presentation on building materials.
 They're often confused for one another, similar to how rising damp is sometimes mistaken for condensation.

-Like salt efflorescence, rising damp occurs when moisture rises up through a wall from the ground below via capillary action.
+Like efflorescence, rising damp occurs when moisture rises up through a wall from the ground below via capillary action.
 This phenomenon is caused by porous materials such as brickwork or plaster allowing moisture to penetrate into the building fabric.
 This often leads to visible signs of dampness and deterioration on internal walls – including salts left behind when the moisture evaporates.

-Rising damp usually manifests itself as a white discoloration & salt efflorescence near the floor or base of a wall.
+Rising damp usually manifests itself as a white discoloration & efflorescence near the floor or base of a wall.
 It can also cause wallpaper to peel, woodwork to decay, and paint to bubble and blister.

 The key distinguishing factor between the two is height.
 Rising damp will never present itself higher than 1 meter from the floor in a space because of vapor pressure.